BirchM93/Project2/README.md

 ### Content

--   The code was inspired from the following tutorial - [view](https://www.youtube.com/watch?v=Nik1E9HdrsI)
+-   The code was inspired from the following tutorial: [view](https://www.youtube.com/watch?v=Nik1E9HdrsI)

 ### Media